About

 Public Policy Liaison

-Lynch graduated from the College of William and Mary, where she studied Sociology and Government, with a concentration on Social Problems, Policy, and Justice where she received the 2022 James Monroe Prize for Civic Leadership.
+Lynch graduated from the College of William and Mary, where she studied Sociology and Government, with a concentration on Social Problems, Policy, and Justice.
+She received the 2022 James Monroe Prize for Civic Leadership.

 Director of Policy and Programs

-Kristin worked for the Department of Justice, Civil Rights Division, Disability Rights Section for over eight years in a few different roles, including as a Deputy Chief.
-Kristin’s work was aimed at protecting and advancing the rights of people with disabilities.
+Kristin worked for the Department of Justice, Civil Rights Division, Disability Rights Section for over eight years in several roles, including as a Deputy Chief.
+Kristin's work was aimed at protecting and advancing the rights of people with disabilities.
 She was also particularly focused on the intersection of law, technology, and accessibility.

 While at DOJ, Kristin led a team that was responsible for:

-- coordinating regulatory developments with other federal agencies
+• Coordinating regulatory developments with other government agencies

 Also, she has two dogs and likes playing volleyball.